gisquick/gisquick-doc/user-manual/user-interface.rst

 print tool |print| can be activated in Gisquick, which enables one to download raw output from QGIS server GetPrint request and allows interactive visualization of map content directly in this template.
-One can zoom, pan and rotate map and see exactly how the result will look like.
-To get a better idea, see video below.
+One can zoom, pan and rotate the map and see exactly how the result will look like.
+To get a better idea, see the video below.

 .. raw:: html